Dr Guthrie's List D Schools, Edinburgh.

 I was number 38.

-Our number had to be sewed onto every piece of clothing we had.
+Our number had to be sewn on every piece of clothing

 Dr Guthrie's Ragged Schools Exclusively for the Impoverished!